Are DIY Gutter Guards Right for You?

 Cons of DIY Gutter Guards

 Every DIY gutter guard system will have an installation procedure outlined in the instructions, posted on the provider’s website, or both.
-However, a few general methods are common, and you may feel more comfortable tackling some than others.
+But a few general methods are common, and you may feel more comfortable tackling some than others.
 Here are three typical installation methods for DIY gutter guards:

 Drop-In